manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![Databases list](./images/em-dbhome-002-db-list.png " ")

-	You can click an item in the **Name** column to access the corresponding home page, that is, the database instance home page or PDB home page.
+	You can click an item in the **Name** column to access the corresponding home page, that is, the database instance home page or the PDB home page.

 1. For this task, click the database instance name, for example *orcl.us.oracle.com*, to access the instance home page.
 	The values may differ depending on the system you are using.